lindsaypj/Sudoku-in-the-Clouds/README.md

  - Project Creation
  - Writing a Web API
- - Consuming a Web API
+ - Consuming a Web API (this app is the consumer)
  - Integrating Public APIs
  - Deploying to the Cloud